 While auctions can be exciting, they're not for the faint-hearted, and it's possible to get caught up in the moment and bid more than you'd intended.
 If you're worried about this, consider asking someone else to go along and bid for you.

-Watch our two-minute video for three insider tips on buying at auction.
+Watch our short video for things you should know about buying a property at auction.